 5.3.
-Geotechnical drilling will be critical in this region for replacement or widened culverts, bridges, retaining walls, and design due to the karst potential.
+Geotechnical drilling will be critical in this region for new, replacement or widened culverts, bridges, retaining walls, and design due to the karst potential.
 It is anticipated that conventional spread footing and/or pile foundation systems can be utilized for structures.
 However, if voids/caves are present, additional costs associated with karst mitigation should be anticipated.

 5.4.
-Because a portion of this project may be a widening project, information on pavement structure should be obtained to assist the team on pavement structure and California Bearing Ratio (CBR) information.
-Other projects in the vicinity have utilized mechanical or chemical stabilization and generally CBR values of approximately 6 or less.
+Because portions of projects may be widening projects, information on pavement structure should be obtained to assist the team on pavement structure and California Bearing Ratio (CBR) information.
+Other projects in the vicinity have utilized mechanical or chemical stabilization and generally yielded CBR values of approximately 6 or less.